 Introduced by Karl Pearson, a histogram is a bar graph that shows the frequency distribution on each bar.
 It is used to study the areas of improvement that are needed at any given point in time in the production process.
 Quality professionals use this very often in studying various data like days of the week, physical measurements, the time needed to complete tasks, etc.

 This quality control tool is also called Shewhart chart after Walter A. Shewhart.
 A control chart is a statistical chart used to determine the stability and predictability of the process over time.
 It helps in reducing process variation by comparing the current data to historical data.

 This QC Tool named after Vilfredo Pareto is used to determine the biggest contributors to a particular problem.
 Identifying these factors will help quality management professionals in adjusting the causes and rectifying the problem easily.
 It is represented in a combination of bar graph and line graph.
-Pareto chart is based on the 80-20 rule which states that 80% of the problem is caused by 20% of the major factors and the other 20% of the problem is caused by minor factors that amount to 80%.
+The 80-20 rule, which claims that 20% of the key factors account for 80% of an issue, is the foundation of the Pareto chart.
+The remaining 20% of the problem is caused by small elements that together account for 80% of the problem.

 This quality control and assurance tool is also called a flowchart or run chart.
 It divides data into categories and classifies them into groups.
 Depicting data in a visual representation helps quality professionals derive meaningful information from them and thus, helping them in improving the overall business process.

 Knowledge of these seven basic quality control tools will help organizations improve their business processes and increase productivity.
 The 7 QC Tools are easy enough to understand and having in-depth knowledge in these tools will provide more opportunities for quality management professionals working in various Six Sigma projects.

 Importance of 7 QC Tools of Quality Management